breningham/angular-sweetalert-service/README.md

 ### Install

-`npm install --save angular-sweetalert-service`
+`npm install --save ng-sweetalert-service`

 or if you prefer Yarn

-`yarn add angular-sweetalert-service`
+`yarn add ng-sweetalert-service`

 ### Include in your app